Tues – Fri 10:00 AM – 4:30 PM, Sat 11:00 AM – 3:00 PM

 Private Tours and Presentations

 Are you looking for a program speaker for your group or organization?
 Schedule a presentation with an OCHS staff member.
 Our off-site speaker fee is $100 while our on-site fee is $50.
+Presentations given outside of Ontario County will have an additional mileage fee.

 Presentation topics include: